 Now on to the Facts!

 1.)
 Aardwolves have a mane that stretches from their head to the base of their tail.
-The aardwolf raises, or poofs up, its mane to appear larger when it feels threatened.
+The they raise, or poof up, their mane to appear larger when they feel threatened.

 2.)
 The aardwolf has a long sticky tongue for fetching insects.
-They, unlike the hyena, have flattened teeth that are best for munching on various insects; like ants and termites.
+They have flattened teeth that are best for munching on various insects; like ants and termites.

 3.)
 Maggots and other soft-bodied invertebrates are also consumed on occasions.